goodhertz/pbtranslations/README.md

 (N.B. `python3.9` there can also be `python3.8`, depending on your installation.)

-Once you've completed those steps, you'll also need to download the full (~1GB) family of open-source Noto fonts from Google, available here: https://www.google.com/get/noto/ — once you have that downloaded, unzip the archive, then drag the `Noto-unhinted` folder into this repository on your computer, so that when you run `ls` in this repo, you see something like this appear (that is, Noto-unhinted appears at the top-level of the repo):
+Once you've completed those steps, you'll also need to download the full (~1GB) family of open-source Noto fonts from Google, available here: https://www.google.com/get/noto/ — once you have that downloaded, unzip the archive, then drag the `Noto-unhinted` folder into this repository on your computer.
+If it's installed correctly, when you run `ls` in this repo, you see something like this appear (that is, Noto-unhinted appears at the top-level of the repo):

 ```
 LOOKUP.md